jantman/workstation-bootstrap/precision5530_install.md

 ## Initial Installation

 1. Plug in power, wired Ethernet (via USB-C adapter).
 DO NOT PLUG IN Arch installation USB stick.
+Attach an external monitor (see last step for details).
 2. Power on the system.
 At the Dell splash screen, hold down the F12 key until you get to the one-time boot menu.
    * Other Options -> Change Boot Mode Settings
      * Change boot mode to: 2) UEFI Boot Mode, Secure Boot OFF.
 Proceed and apply the changes.